jonasjancarik/bootstrap-namespaced/README.md

 `<link rel="stylesheet" href="css/bootstrap-ns.min.css">`

 Use Bootstrap as usual, but add the twbs class to the element under which you want Bootstrap CSS to be applied.
-To include the entire document, add it to the `HEAD` tag, e.g.:
+To include the entire document, add it to the `HTML` tag, e.g.:

-`<head class="twbs">`
+`<html class="twbs">`